tkw1536/inform.everyone.wtf/static/index.md

 If a site uses cookies, the link to this document will contain the text ```This site makes use of cookies for essential features ```.

+### Site-specific Terms

+#### 'treasure.lol'

+In order for the [treasure.lol](https://treasure.lol/) website to function, I store and process the following information:

+- when you last visited the website, so that I can remote inactive accounts from the database from time to time.
+- when you last pressed the button to grow, so that I know when I can allow you to next press the button.
+- the current number of points, so that I can tell you your current number of points.

+This information is linked with a unique user id.
+I store this information separately from all other data collected on my website(s).
+In particular, I do not link this user id with any data collected when visiting any of my other websites.
+You can delete this data by clicking the "Start over" link at the bottom of the page.
+In this case you will be assigned a new unique user id and your points will be reset.